tytydraco/yessleep/out/My_class_partipated_in_a_governmentrun_test_Two_of_us_passed_but_only_one_survived.md

 *Intercom*?

 “Project Mackerel has now ended.
 Lower your weapons.
-You have been participating in a test by the United States government in an attempt to locate and train future field agents–”*
+You have been participating in a test by the United States government in an attempt to locate and train future field agents–”

 A sudden sharp screech in my ears sent me toppling off of the boy.
 I thought it was an alarm, but Lucas Warner sad screaming too, teeth clenched, his hands slamming over his ears.
 The sound stopped.
 Just like that.
 Luke blinked rapidly.
 His expression changed, from manic glee to confusion, and then to pain.
 His hands went to his throat, but I was already straddling him again, shaking the mechanical screech trying to claw into my mind.
 Luke surprised me with a sharp hiss, his frightened eyes finding mine.
 “Mara–”

 I couldn't hear him, his real voice whipped away.

-I could hear his earlier words haunting me.
+I could only hear his earlier words haunting me.

  *Disgusting welfare hands.*

-“Mara,” Luke whispered, his voice different, “Mara, what's happening?”
+“Mara,” Luke whispered, his voice different.
+He struggled to get up, hissing in pain.
+“Mara, what's happening?”

 I didn't listen, plunging the knife into the bastard’s throat.
 Warm wet redness spattered my cheeks, and I laughed this time.
 I watched his eyes roll back, then turn glassy, his body going limp.
 I was still laughing when my vision blurred.

 “Mara!”
 The intercom screeched.
-“I said lower your weapon right now–”*
+“I said lower your weapon right now–”

 No, the bastard called me *poor*.

 Luke knew about my past.
 He knew I was a welfare kid.
 The bastard would take pleasure in telling Kaian.
 So, I kept going, singing over the orders for me to stop.
 I stabbed, sliced, and ripped onto him, ignoring glistening innards.
-But even when he was dead, even when his body reduced to scarlet mush, I could see the *reflection* of the Google doc in his glassy eyes. *Oh God, I could still see it.*
+But even when he was dead, even with his body reduced to scarlet mush, I could see the *reflection* of the Google doc in his glassy eyes. *Oh God, I could still see it.*

 I could see myself burying myself in shit, fishing for high end fashion.
 I could see my desperate grin, my fingers gripped around the Diana Mini.